alexbfree/thesis/src/chapter-10.md

 |Machine learning technologies and Artificial Intelligence have pushed machine understanding of human words, images and content to impressive levels in recent years and such technologies can certainly be helpful, but in fact at the core what we are talking about here is something much simpler than AI; It is simply about automatically labelling datapoints in as many different ways as possible (using a similar principle to _lifelogging_) so that those datapoints can be associatively retrieved from many different angles, and providing humans with ways to amend incorrect labels and to reclassify data or apply new semantic associations.
 Such approaches are in their infancy, and have not yet been adopted extensively in commercial settings.
 Issues of interoperability for PDS systems are being actively explored and developed in the _Solid_ community [@bernersLee2022inruptSolid; @bansal2018] in pursuit of a decentralised web [@verborgh2017]. |

-### Design Insight 9: Individual GDPR requests can compel companies to change data practices.
+### Principle 9: Individual GDPR requests can Compel Companies to Change Data Practices.

 <span class="editnote">Position that this is designing at sociotechnical level</span>